manuel-uberti/manuel-uberti.github.io/_posts/2019-08-07-ibuffer-magit.md

 Much like
 [Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html),
-Ibuffer presents a customizable list of buffers on which we can apply all sort of operations: filter, sort, group, mark, delete, bury, visit.
+Ibuffer presents a customizable list of buffers on which we can apply different kinds of operations: filter, sort, group, mark, delete, bury, visit.
 Just press
 <kbd>h</kbd> in Ibuffer to get an idea.

 Since I mainly work on projects versioned on Git,